(Disclosure: Some of the links below may be affiliate links)

 It is time to talk about my own experience with DEGIRO.
 I have used them for almost two years.

 On the other hand, it is way too complicated to change bank accounts.
-I do not understand the protection in only accepting one bank account.
+I do not understand the limitation of only accepting one bank account.
 But changing bank accounts should be at least faster.
 When I changed bank accounts, I had to contact support, transfer from my new account, and wait for them to acknowledge it.
 It took more than a week to change my bank account.
 It is too long.

 However, in 2019, Swiss investors still had access to these funds.
 But DEGIRO did it earlier than the law required.
 And my biggest issue is that they did it without any communication.
 One day, I could not purchase more of my ETFs.
-And I had to contact the support to understand why.
+And I had to contact support to understand why.
 They should have emailed every Swiss investor to let them know about that.

-The lack of U.S. ETFs is the only reason I switched to Interactive Brokers (more info on my review of IB).
+The lack of US ETFs is the only reason I switched to Interactive Brokers (more info on my review of IB).

 Creating an account at DEGIRO is a straightforward process.

 You have to go to the website, click on Open An Account, and they will guide you through the process.
 You will need to scan your ID to prove your residency.
 It is also when you will have to choose your account type.
 Selecting an account type is crucial since you cannot change it later.